codelittinc/engineering-hiring/README.md

 Our goal is to have the four steps completed in two weeks, in an ideal scenario.

+## How to prepare yourself for the interview

+Before the first interview make sure that:

+1. You know for which position you're interviewing for, this is important because it should guide the level of questions and expectations you should have towards the candidate.
+2. The candidate fits into the position you're interviewing for.
+If you are looking for a senior and the candidate only has two years of experience you should recognize it as a huge red flag.
+3. You have the questions for the stack requested.
+You can check that >>HERE
+<<<

+Things to have in mind:

+1. The candidate is under huge pressure, to be interviewed usually a stressful experience, mainly because most people don't like to be evaluated by someone they just meet, thus try to be nice.
+2. Something I noticed over the years is that most people are more comfortable speaking with me when my webcam was turned on.
+It happens because the person on the other side could see how I was reacting and they could make sure they were speaking with a human, and not with a picture; thus I highly recommend you to have the interviews with your webcam on.
+  2.1.
+If you have your camera on you should make sure that you are well dressed and that the candidate has a clear view.
+If you were being interviewed by a guy that was apparently in a kitchen, I doubt you would be able to take him seriously.
+2.2.
+When you ask something don't let the candidate speaking over and over without making a noise, you don't need to interrupt him to send signals that you are understanding and following.
+Sometimes a `hum` is enough.

 ## 1. Meeting interview

 This is the first interview, and it doesn't need to be conducted by an engineer, it can be run by an experienced member of the HR team.
-During this phase we want to learn more about the person, we want to see if they're a team player, if they prefer books or movies, if they're more like an engineer or a leader.
-If they like to dance or to fight (why not both?).
+During this phase we want to learn more about the person, we want to see if they're a team player, if they prefer books or movies, if they're more like an engineer or a leader, If they like to dance or to fight (why not both?).
 This is a culture fit interview, and you are trying to discover if this is a person that you would like to work with.

 ### Interview flow example